Glynn-2339/Real-Estate/README.md

 **On Windows:**   --venv\Scripts\activate

 **Install Dependencies:**
-pip install -r requirements.txt pip install django djangorestframework
+--pip install -r requirements.txt
+--pip install django djangorestframework

 **Create and Apply Migrations:**

-python manage.py makemigrations
+--python manage.py makemigrations
-python manage.py migrate
+--python manage.py migrate

 **Create a Superuser:**
-python manage.py createsuperuser
+--python manage.py createsuperuser
+--Remember your username/email and password as you will use this to log into the admin dashboard

 **Running the Project**
-python manage.py runserver
+--python manage.py runserver

-Visit http://127.0.0.1:8000/ in your browser to access the application.
-For the admin interface, navigate to http://127.0.0.1:8000/admin/.
+--Visit http://127.0.0.1:8000/ in your browser to access the application.
+--For the admin interface, navigate to http://127.0.0.1:8000/admin/.

 **Testing**
-You can test CRUD functionality through the Django admin interface.
+--You can test CRUD functionality through the Django admin interface.

 **API Endpoints**
-  The following endpoints are available:
+--The following endpoints are available:

-##Listings:
+**Listings:**
-GET /api/listings/ - List all listings
+--GET /api/listings/ - List all listings
-POST /api/listings/ - Create a new listing
+--POST /api/listings/ - Create a new listing
-GET /api/listings/<int:pk>/ - Retrieve a specific listing PUT /api/listings/<int:pk>/ - Update a specific listing DELETE /api/listings/<int:pk>/ - Delete a specific listing
+--GET /api/listings/<int:pk>/ - Retrieve a specific listing --PUT /api/listings/<int:pk>/ - Update a specific listing --DELETE /api/listings/<int:pk>/ - Delete a specific listing

-Reviews:
+**Reviews:**
-GET /api/reviews/ - List all reviews
+--GET /api/reviews/ - List all reviews
-POST /api/reviews/ - Create a new review
+--POST /api/reviews/ - Create a new review
-GET /api/reviews/<int:pk>/ - Retrieve a specific review PUT /api/reviews/<int:pk>/ - Update a specific review DELETE /api/reviews/<int:pk>/ - Delete a specific review
+--GET /api/reviews/<int:pk>/ - Retrieve a specific review --PUT /api/reviews/<int:pk>/ - Update a specific review --DELETE /api/reviews/<int:pk>/ - Delete a specific review

 **Admin Interface**
-Log in to the admin interface at http://127.0.0.1:8000/admin/ using the superuser credentials created earlier.
-You can manage listings and reviews through this interface.
+--Log in to the admin interface at http://127.0.0.1:8000/admin/ using the superuser credentials created earlier.
+--You can manage listings agents properties and reviews through this interface.